CliMA/ClimaCoupler.jl/docs/src/boundary_conditions_doc.md

     - a mix of the above, each applied at a different part of the boundary

 ## Well-posedness and general context
-- well posedness, or the availability of a unique robust solution, is easier to prove in some problems than others.
-For example, for the heat diffusion equstion, the next section shows that some combinations of the above boundary conditions do not produce a unique solution.
-The problem in climate model is, however more complex, and we discuss it in the section after next.
+- well-posedness, or the availability of a unique robust solution, is easier to prove in some problems than others.
+For example, for the heat diffusion equation, the next section shows that some combinations of the above boundary conditions do not produce a unique solution.
+The problem in climate models is, however, more complex, and we discuss it in the section after next.

     1. BCs for diffusion equation in steady state
-        - The prognostic heat eqation rewritten for temperature $θ$ is:
+        - The prognostic heat equation rewritten for temperature $θ$ is:
         $$\frac{\partial θ}{\partial t} = - ∇ \cdot (κ ∇ θ)$$
         - for simplicity, we assume a steady state ($\partial / \partial t = 0$), $\kappa = 1$ m$^2$ s$^{-1}$ and that we're only in 1D (i.e. $∇ = \partial / \partial x$).
 Solving this required 2 BCs in space (assuming we have no constraints in time), so we have:
         $$\frac{\partial^2 θ}{\partial x^2} = 0$$